 Emissions Goal

-As an invested member of the global community, the MAC recognizes the importance of both reducing and managing the environmental impacts from its operations.
-Responsible carbon management strategies that target energy efficiency, renewable energy, and ultimately reductions in carbon emissions, is a critical component of these efforts.
+As an invested member of the global community, the MAC recognizes the importance of both reducing and managing the environmental impacts of its operations.
+Responsible carbon management strategies that target energy efficiency, renewable energy, and ultimately reductions in carbon emissions, are a critical component of these efforts.

 Airport Carbon Accreditation

-In 2016 the MAC joined the Airport Carbon Accreditation (ACA) program, a multi-level certification program that encourages and supports airports in developing management plans to reduce their carbon footprint.
-To date, the MAC has achieved Level 1 certification by mapping emissions from sources at MSP that it owns and controls, and Level 2 by showing evidence of effective carbon management procedures.
-View the MAC’s Carbon Policy Statement here.
+In 2016, the MAC joined the Airport Carbon Accreditation (ACA) program, a multi-level certification program that encourages and supports airports in developing management plans to reduce their carbon footprint.
+To date, the MAC has achieved Level 1 certification by mapping emissions from sources that it owns and controls at Minneapolis-St. Paul International Airport (MSP), and Level 2 by showing evidence of effective carbon management procedures.
+The MAC is committed to achieving ACA Level 3 by 2025 through expanded mapping of emissions beyond MAC ownership and control, such as passenger travel to/from the airport and aircraft landing and take-off cycles.
+Level 3 will also involve engaging airport stakeholders to reduce emissions.

 Renewable Energy

-Recognizing the importance of renewable energy, in 2016 the MAC installed a 3 megawatt solar energy facility – hailed as the first major expansion of solar in Minnesota – atop MSP Terminal 1 parking garages.
-The next year, it added another 1.3 megawatt installation atop Terminal 2 parking garages.
+Recognizing the importance of renewable energy, the MAC installed a 3-megawatt solar energy facility in 2016 – hailed as the first major expansion of solar in Minnesota – atop MSP Terminal 1 parking ramps.
+The next year, it added another 1.3-megawatt installation atop Terminal 2 parking ramps.